 My passion is in innovating and finding ways to combine my love for medical technology, scientific research and education.
 I also strongly believe in paying-it-forward.

-I recently received my PhD at the University of Arizona College of Medicine in Tucson, AZ.
-My work was in the interdisciplinary fields of Cardiothoracic Surgery, Physiological Sciences, Biomedical Engineering, Biochemistry, Bioenergetics, and Clinical Translational Research with a focus on tissue engineering, bioenergetics, cardiac organogenesis, 3D bioprinting, translational research, and medical imaging.
-The title of my thesis was "Cardiac Organogenesis: 3D Bioscaffolds, Bioenergetics and Regeneration".
+My work involves the interdisciplinary fields of Surgery (cardiothoracic, orthopaedic, trauma, etc.), Physiological Sciences, Biomedical Engineering, Biochemistry, Bioenergetics, and Clinical Translational Research with a focus on tissue engineering, bioenergetics, cardiac organogenesis, 3D bioprinting, stem cell technology, translational research, and medical imaging.

 My ideal work environment is one that allows me to combine all of my interests in creative ways that draw on all of my past experiences.
 I am looking for a company that allows me to wear multiple hats, and that is open to change and growth in different ways.